reactive-python/reactpy/docs/source/adding-interactivity/components-with-state.rst

             :lines: 12-33
             :emphasize-lines: 2

-        At this point, we've just begun to render the ``App`` component.
+        At this point, we've just begun to render the ``Gallery`` component.
 As yet, IDOM is not aware that this component has any state or what view it will display.
 This will change in a moment though when we move to the next line...

     .. tab-item:: 2